Video format notes

 An open standard, preferred by some, as it a fairly well designed many-stream format, and because it allows subtitle embedding, meaning you avoid hassle related to external subtitle files.

-Ogg is an open standard.
+Ogg is a container format - see also Ogg notes - and an open standard.

 Extension is usually .ogg, or .ogm, though .ogv, .oga, and .ogx are also seen.

 Note that initially, ogg often impied Ogg Vorbis: Ogg containers containing Vorbis audio data.